c-u-p/BlockChainImplementation/README.md

 The code is GUI for blockchain with automated creation of ledger for blockchain implemetation!

-# Note: Install basic and mentioned packages in code for uninterrupted program flow!
+# Note: Install the basic and packages (mentioned in the code) in your system for uninterrupted program flow!